EmanuelSommer/portvine/README.md

 [`rvinecopulib`](https://CRAN.R-project.org/package=rvinecopulib) and
 [`rugarch`](https://CRAN.R-project.org/package=rugarch).
 Thus a big thanks goes to all the contributors and maintainers!
-Also I would like to thank my supervisors Prof. Claudia Czado and M.Sc.
-Karoline Bax for giving me the opportunity to work on this project and their very dedicated supervision!
+Also I would like to thank Claudia Czado and Karoline Bax for giving me the opportunity to work on this project in the first place and their dedicated collaboration along the way!